 The existing ambient noise levels are typical of a sportsground, with surrounding roadways and associated traffic contributing to much of the existing noise.
-The nearest residential areas (dwelling house) is approximately 70 metres away.
-Given the nature of the development (public amenities building), it is not expected to create excessive levels of noise once it is completed.
+The nearest residential areas (dwelling house) is approximately 50 metres away from the site of the new proposed building.
+Given the nature of the development (public amenities building) and the presence of the existing facility and use of land, it is not expected to create an excessive increase in levels of noise once works are completed.